• Home

 • Dispose of all prescriptions in their original container.
 If there is a situation where these substances accidentally get ingested by someone else, this can assist in a poison control situation.

-• Before disposing of your medication, be sure to completely obscure your name and prescription number on the label with a permanent marker or by other means to protect your private information.
+• Before disposing of your medication, completely obscure your name and prescription number on the label with a permanent marker or by other means to protect your private information.

 • The VA official site advises patients to add water pills to dissolve them.
 You can also mix pills or liquid drugs with inedible material (potting soil, kitty litter, etc.)